 When the determination has been made that a teaching missionary will return home, a second determination will be made, as explained below, as to whether the missionary should be released or reassigned to a service mission.
 A representative from the Missionary Department notifies the stake president of the early-returning missionary.
 Prior to the return of the missionary, the stake president counsels with the missionary, mission president, parents, and service mission leaders to assess the desire, circumstances, and ability of the missionary to continue serving as a service missionary.
 If the stake president releases the missionary, he notifies the Missionary Department.
 If reassignment is to be considered, a customized service mission plan is created in consultation with the missionary, his or her family, and a service mission leader, if one is called.
 If reassignment is recommended, the missionary will receive a service mission reassignment by the Quorum of the Twelve.

 Service Mission Resources

 Service Mission Office

-The Service Mission Office is located at Church headquarters and is staffed by Church employees and mature Church-service missionaries.
+The Service Mission Office is located at Church headquarters and is staffed by Church employees and senior service missionaries.

 The Service Mission Office works closely with the Missionary Department staff in the missionary recommendation process and provides support to local priesthood leaders, service mission leaders (see below), and Church and community charitable operations.
 The headquarters Service Mission Office provides training, resources, and information to service mission leaders to help service missionaries be successful.